Hotel/Motel ManagerAlternative titles

 - Motel Manager

-Hotel/motel managers plan, organise and control the operation of a hotel, motel, hostel or bar.
+Hotel/motel managers plan, organise and control the operation of a hotel, motel or hostel.

 Contact usCall us on 0800 222 733